opencobra/MATLAB.devTools/docs/source/contr_cobratoolbox.rst

 -----------------------

-If a contribution has been merged into the develop branch of the opencobra repository (accepted pull request), the contribution (feature or branch) can be safely deleted both locally and remotely on the fork by running contribute and selecting procedure ``[4]``.
+If a contribution has been merged into the develop branch of the opencobra repository (accepted pull request), the contribution (branch) can be safely deleted both locally and remotely on the fork by running contribute and selecting procedure ``[4]``.

-Note that deleting a contribution deletes all the changes that have been made on that feature (branch).
+Note that deleting a contribution deletes all the changes that have been made on that branch.
 It is not possible to selectively delete a commit using the MATLAB.devTools.
 Instead, create a new branch by following procedure ``[1]``, and follow the instructions to cherry-pick (see :ref:`troubleshooting`).